Briceville, Tennessee

-Demographics

 History

-The Knoxville Iron Company, cofounded by Welsh immigrants in 1868, began mining coal in the Coal Creek Valley in the late 1860s, initially hauling the coal from the mines via wagon, and later by railroad after the completion of a Knoxville and Kentucky Railroad line between Knoxville and Coal Creek (now Lake City) in 1869.
+The Knoxville Iron Company, cofounded by Welsh immigrants in 1868, began mining coal in the Coal Creek Valley in the late 1860s, initially hauling the coal from the mines via wagon, and later by railroad after the completion of a Knoxville and Kentucky Railroad line between Knoxville and Coal Creek (now Rocky Top) in 1869.
 In subsequent years, Knoxville Iron and other companies gradually worked their way up the Coal Creek Valley, opening mines in The Wye, Fraterville, and Slatestone Hollow.
 In 1888, at Senator Calvin Brice's behest, a railroad spur was built connecting Coal Creek with Slatestone Hollow.
 After this line's completion, the Slatestone Hollow community was renamed "Briceville."

 Briceville and the Coal Creek Valley grew rapidly in the 1890s as the demand for coal soared.
 By 1900, the valley had over 4,000 residents, and by 1910 Briceville was the largest community in Anderson County.
 Briceville's most prominent structure, the Briceville Community Church, was built by volunteers in 1887 on a hill near the center of the community.
 The church was initially non-denominational, but as the community's population grew, Baptists and Presbyterians built their own churches, and in 1896 the Briceville Community Church became a Methodist church.